RootwireLtd/OpenDocs/docs/sysadmin-guides/windows/inject-drivers-into-windows-iso.md

 You will require:

 - A Windows installation ISO
-  - For this demonstration we will use [Windows Server 2022 Evalulation ISO](https://www.microsoft.com/en-gb/evalcenter/download-windows-server-2022)
+  - For this demonstration we will use [Windows Server 2022 Evaluation ISO](https://www.microsoft.com/en-gb/evalcenter/download-windows-server-2022)
 - [The Deployment and Imaging Tools toolkit](https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install)

 ## 01. Preparation